O Love Divine, What Hast Thou Done – Hymn Lyric

 Come, sinners, see your Savior die,

-And say, “Was ever grief like His?”
+And say, “Was ever like His?”

 Come, feel with me His blood applied: